Rebates Tax Credits Inflation Reduction Act IRA Whole House Programs HOMES

 Rebates are discounts of the purchase price.
 They can be implemented in different ways:

-- Your utility may give you an effective rebate by offering you wholesale prices when you purchase the heat pump from a selected list of vendors.
+• Your utility may give you an effective rebate by offering you discounts when you purchase the heat pump from a selected list of contractors.

 Tax Credits